 Depending on your situation, the pest control pro may also recommend fumigation.
 This is a more extreme solution as it involves completely sealing your home (often with a massive tarp) and pumping in a pesticidal gas.
 You and your family must leave for one to several days, and costs may range on average anywhere from $3 to $8 per square foot — which can add up quickly if you have a large home.
 The good news is fumigation will eradicate all signs of bed bugs.

 There are a variety of techniques available to treat bed bugs.
+Bed bug treatment costs will vary depending on the type of treatment you need or want.
 According to Indiana University, heat, steam, freezing and pesticides are all viable ways to eliminate bed bugs when done by a professional exterminator.

 During steam treatment, your exterminator will use a professional low vapor or dry steam machine with variable output rates.
 Steam is applied directly to infested areas and kills bed bug adults, larvae and eggs.
 The one drawback to steam, according to Indiana University, is that steam is only effective as far as it can reach — meaning you must hit each infested area directly with steam to ensure complete extermination.